saraho1123/overlook-hotel-project/README.md

 ## Challenges

-* POSTing and DELETEing - This was my first project using these.
+* POSTing and DELETEing - This was only my second project using these.
 It was a great learning experience!
 * I did not have time to refactor.
 A big piece of that would have been reducing the number of query selectors.
 But more importantly, I had planned to move all my dom manipulation into my dom-updates folder.
 I am disappointed I did not have time to do that.
 It is still an issue on my project board though!
 * Testing with chai spies.
+I am getting better at it and I am beginning to rather like TDD.

 ## Wins

 * I successfully used fetch APIs!
 * I successsfully used class inheritance!
+* I am getting better at TDD!

 ## ScreenShots and Demos